SixArm/mast-cell-help/topics/vitamin-b9-folate/index.md

-# Vitamin B9 = Folate
+# Vitamin B9 (folate)

-Vitamin B9, also known as folate, is a water-soluble B-vitamin.
+Vitamin B9 (also known as folate) is a water-soluble B-vitamin.
 Folate is especially important for its role in DNA synthesis, cell division, and the formation of red blood cells.

 **Key points:**